Saturday, January 20, 2007

 II. individual learning with DL materials expertly prepared by academics with the assistance of media specialists at specialized open universities (notably the British Open University);

-III. individual learning with specially prepared DL materials from established universities operating in isolation or collaboratively in consortia (as in numerous examples around the world and notably in the USA);
+III. individual learning with specially prepared DL materials from established universities operating in isolation or collaboratively in consortia (as in numerous examples around the world and notably in the

-IV. individual learning with minimal student support and minimal specialized pre-prepared materials as exemplified by the University of South Africa (UNISA) and the University of London.
+IV. individual learning with minimal student support and minimal specialized pre-prepared materials as exemplified by the University of South Africa (UNISA) and the

 I have decided to make my task more difficult by adopting the latter minimalist model (IV) as my base-line starting condition on top of which I will add components to improve student learning; my “novel” DL system will thus hopefully exceed the good teaching and learning ideally obtaining in the presently “validated” OC mode.